 After both halves are scraped, chop your kabocha into 1-inch chunks.
 Set those aside while you prepare the shallots, ginger, garlic, Thai chilis, and bell pepper.
 At this point, remove the tofu from your press and cut it into ½-inch chunks.

-Once your curry ingredients are prepped, melt a little coconut oil in a Dutch oven over medium heat.
+Once your curry ingredients are prepped, melt a little coconut oil in a large pot over medium heat.
 Once hot, add in shallots, ginger, garlic, and Thai chili.
 Cook for a couple of minutes, or until nice and fragrant.

 Then add in your red curry paste and bell peppers, stirring to break up large chunks of curry paste.
 Next, throw in the kabocha squash and cook for a few minutes more.